-In the case of an ATS that is a partnership, sole proprietorship, or other form of organization, publicly traded, if the ATS is a corporation, please enly-provide a list of the registered or beneficial holders of the partnership interests or other ownership interests in each shareholder that directly owns five percent or more of a class of a voting security of the ATS.
-For each person or company listed, please provide the following:-
+In the case of an ATS that is publicly traded, if the ATS is a corporation, please onlya partnership, sole proprietorship or other type of organization, provide a list of each shareholder that directly owns five percent or more of a class of a voting security of the registered or beneficial holders of the partnership interests or other ownership interests in the ATS.
+For each person or company listed, provide the ATS following:

-- 1. Name. - Principal business or occupation and title. - Nature of the ownership interest, including a description of the type of partnership interest or other ownership interest. - 4.
-Whether the person or company has control (as interpreted in subsection 1.3(2) of National Instrument 21-101
+- 1. Name. - 2.
+Principal business or occupation and title, if any. - 3.
+Nature of the ownership interest, including a description of the type of partnership interest or other ownership interest. - 4.
+Whether the person or company has control (as interpreted in subsection 1.3(2) of National Instrument 21-101 Marketplace Operation).

-Marketplace Operation).